dsa-ou/algoesup/src/docs/jn-platform-comparison.md

 ## Comparison table

 You may need to scroll sideways to see all columns.
+You can sort the table by clicking on any column header.

-Some platforms may no longer exist, or may have changed their name or URL, since this comparison was made, in ... <mark>MW: add month and year</mark>
+Some platforms may no longer exist, or may have changed their name or URL, since we compared them in ... <mark>MW: add month and year</mark>

 | Platform                     | .ipynb Compatibility | Free Account | Hosting       | Customisable Run-time | Share via Links | GitHub Integration | Interface     | Real-time Collaboration | Commenting on Cells | Terminal & File System Access | Access to Notebook Files |
 |------------------------------|----------------------|--------------|---------------|-----------------------|-----------------|--------------------|---------------|-------------------------|----------------------|-------------------------------|--------------------------|